Empirical Bayes Selection for Value Maximization: Introduction

-Our selection problem may remind readers of the multi-armed bandit literature, e.g.\ \cite{shang2020bai,chen2017top} study the problem of identifying the best arm or best $m$ arms at a certain probability.
-However to target the probability of correct selection is to consider discontinuous loss functions similar to ones in \cite{gu2020invidious,mogstad2020inference}.
+Our selection problem may remind readers of the multi-armed bandit literature that studies the problem of identifying the top $m$ arms with a certain probability, e.g.\ \citet{shang2020bai,chen2017top}.
+However to target the probability of correct selection is to consider discontinuous loss functions similar to ones in \citet{gu2020invidious,mogstad2024inference}.
 We also note that our selection problem is non-sequential which leads to new challenges, as poor choices of parameter in the prior cannot be overcome with additional samples in long run.

-Finally, our work is particularly tied to the framework introduced in \cite{weinstein2021permutation}, which generalizes the restrictive compound decision framework from \cite{hannan1965rate} to a class of simultaneous decision problems that are permutation invariant.
-However the optimal frequentist solution requires knowledge of the empirical c.d.f.\ (e.c.d.f.), or equivalently the order statistic, of the $\mu_i$'s.
-Thus for practical reasons, we take a more Bayesian approach that also allows analysis of the performance.
+Finally, our work is related to the compound decision framework introduced in \citet{robbins1951asymptotically}, in which a simple decision is made for each unit and the overall loss is the sum of the loss from each individual decision.
+Convergence and rate results are available for empirical Bayes as applied to compound decision problems, e.g.\ \citet{hannan1965rate,van1977empirical,zhang1997empirical,gupta2005empirical,polyanskiy2021sharp}, but as \citet{weinstein2021permutation} observes this framework is rather restrictive and does not encompass the value maximization problem studied here of selecting the best $m$ of $n$ units. \citet{weinstein2021permutation} generalizes further to a class of simultaneous decision problems that are permutation invariant, which encompasses our problem of selecting $m$ units.
+However the optimal frequentist solution requires knowledge of the empirical c.d.f.\ (e.c.d.f.), or equivalently the order statistics, of the true effects $\mu_i$.
+Instead of studying the performance under pathological choices of $\mu_i$ as would be required in a minimax analysis, we take a more Bayesian approach to enable an analysis of regret without knowledge of the order statistics of the $\mu_i$'s.